Email autopsy image

 I’ll add emails to this article as and when they land in my inbox, so keep checking back regularly for new content.

-And if you send me spammy emails, bear in mind I might unpick them on this page – don’t say I didn’t warn you.
+And if you send me bad unsolicited emails, bear in mind that I might unpick them on this page – don’t say I didn’t warn you.

-(If any of the emails are a little small, just click to embiggen.)
+(If any of the emails on this page are a little small, just click to embiggen.)

 You make it all about you